Key Points

 As technology becomes more sophisticated, many production lines are running with fewer and fewer people.
 Unfortunately, when things go wrong, the process still requires intervention and correction by a person.

-In this article, we will discuss what we mean by visual controls, their benefits and best practices, and provide an example where a bigger problem was prevented by the use of visual controls.
+In this article, we will discuss what we mean by visual controls, their benefits, and best practices, and provide an example where a bigger problem was prevented by the use of visual controls.

 Visual controls are a subset of the larger concept of visual management.
-Visual management is a process by which information is conveyed via visual means rather than aural, written, or any other ways people communicate.
+Visual management is a process by which information is conveyed via visual means rather than aural, written, or any other way people communicate.

 • Visual controls also convey information, but they also provide direction as to what action to take based on the nature of the visual signal.